Fingerstyle Picks

 Of course, if it's too tight, your thumb will turn purple!

-Best Guitar Finger Picks
+Best Finger Guitar Picks

 There are many brands and types of picks, and I generally choose the ones that have been in the game for a long time, such as Dunlop.
 It isn't just the style, but thickness, flexibility and durability all come in to play.
 It's important that the picks slide off the strings with just the right amount of spring, and that they stand up to some hard use.